- About Us

 - establishing a Regional Food Systems Working Group out of individual county food policy councils to solidify a strong food system infrastructure across the region

 ORA uses in-depth community organizing, particularly among small farmers and producers in the region.
 Each chapter has an organizer with deep community connections and several are proficient in Spanish speaking and writing.
 This project includes a formal evaluation component supported by OHSU’s School of Nursing.
 ORA is also developing a plan to create earned income streams through memberships, fee-for-service/consulting, and for-profit enterprises (e.g., purchasing a grain mill for the La Grande Farmers Market to process and sell flour from locally grown grains).
-MMT funding would support extended community organizer time, partner staff increases to support farm-to-school and community garden expansion, development of earned-income strategies, and food policy council support and coordination.
+Meyer funding would support extended community organizer time, partner staff increases to support farm-to-school and community garden expansion, development of earned-income strategies, and food policy council support and coordination.

 Ten Rivers Food Web (Corvallis)